rsolomo/ldap2date.js/README.md

 Or perhaps you need some Generalized Time, but have a Date instead.

-If so, the methods below may help you.
+If so, the functions below may help you.

 ## Usage